-Reels should be wiped down after each trip and should receive a complete cleaning at least once a year.
+Reels should be wiped down after each trip and receive a complete cleaning at least once a year.

-Without the proper line, the odds of a bass striking a lure are greatly reduced.
+Without the proper line, the odds of a bass striking a lure are significantly reduced.
 Depending on the water conditions, bass usually have excellent vision underwater.
 If the bass can see the line, chances are they are not going to strike the lure.

 A good rule to follow is that if the angler can see the line underwater, the bass can also see the line.
-The safest line color to use is green or clear.
+Therefore, the safest line color to use is green or clear.
 Since braided line is denser, it is always easier for the fish to see.
 If you are fishing with braided line, there are green markers available that allow you to color the line.